roeegro/SwimFix/README.md

 The client allows users to upload a video of a front crawl swimming.
 The video is then sent to our server and receive various insights that can hopefully improve the swimmer's performance.
 For detailed information and guidelines please visit **this** page.
 ## Inference Module
-Our server-side consists of a inference module based on the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library which .
+Our server-side consists of a inference module based on the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library which esti.
 To install OpenPose, please check [our](https://github.com/roeegro/SwimmingProject/blob/master/server/OpenPoseSetupGuide.md) quick guide or go to the official repository linked above.
 ## Training Infrastructure
 We created a training infrastructure for training your own custom model on your own data using the official  [OpenPose Training](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train) repository.